CosmeticSurg Blog

 Rhinoplasty: How to describe what you want to your plastic surgeon

-The rhinoplasty procedure is a reshaping of the nose.
+The Rhinoplasty procedure is a reshaping of the nose.
 In your initial consultation with your plastic surgeon you should describe the things you want to change about your nose in specific detail.
 Plastic surgeons think about the nose using certain terms and you can paint a better picture of how you want your nose to look if you use these terms in your initial consultation.

 In this video blog about rhinoplasty, I explain the following terms used to describe the nose: